lianna-blanca/conspiro-remade/README.md

 * Theory generation works on page refresh or when name is submitted

+* Make Form and Result into one component

 ## To Do:

-* Add refresh on button push

-* Make Form and Result into one component
+* CSS